 - Fulton Community Holiday Dinner: Quad Cities Station is the major sponsor of this Christmas Day dinner for the community.
 Annual over 500 meals are served included meals are delivered to shut-ins in the area.

 - Employee Giving & Volunteerism: Quad Cities’ employees give generously to the community through a variety of charitable activities including local United Way chapters.
 The station has been repeatedly recognized as an area leader by the United Way of the Quad Cities.
 The station also sponsors multiple blood drives throughout the year, helping local hospitals.
 Quad Cities employees also run food, toy and fundraising drives to support various community groups and agencies.

 Nuclear energy is by far the largest clean-air energy source and the only one that can produce large amounts of electricity around the clock.
-During 2018, Quad Cities generated 15.5 megawatt-hours of carbon free electricity, which is the equivalent of removing 2.3 average passenger vehicles from our roadways.
+During 2018, Quad Cities generated 15.5 megawatt-hours of carbon free electricity, which is the equivalent of removing 2.3 million average passenger vehicles from our roadways.

 - Wildlife at Work Certification: The national Wildlife Habitat Council awarded Quad Cities Generating Station the Wildlife at Work certification.
 This certification honors the environmental stewardship of the station, recognizing the station’s commendable wildlife habitat management.

 - Aquaculture Partnership with Southern Illinois University: Quad Cities Station operates a major aquaculture facility in partnership with Southern Illinois University.
 The hatchery enhances stocks of several aquatic species.
 The facility had raised and stocked the Mississippi and other local water bodies with over 7 million fingerling walleye, 600,000 fingerling hybrid striped bass and nearly 75,000 yearling hybrid striped bass since the hatchery began operation.